Chapter 9.2 Trading, Merchants, and Markets

 Wagon Stall

-Wagons are 4-wheel vehicles, that can be upgraded to have service counter features.
+Wagons are 4-wheel vehicles, that a player can drive, that can be upgraded to have service counter features.
 These are larger than carts and require a creature to pull.
 Depending on the setup, these stalls allow for service counter based trades and auctions.
 These will take damage based on its crafted complexity, strength, and upgrades.
 Items on display will easily take damage from monsters.
 Players are be able to hit more storage on the wagon than a cart, allowing them to store more goods into their cart.
 Combined with a weighing scale, it makes for easy merchant storage.

-Market booth Stalls
+Market Booth Stalls

 A static small construction, with a counter.
 Market booths may have prebuilt storages, or sections that allow players to place their own crates, barrels, chests, and other storages like shelves and weapon racks.
 Market booth stalls have more durability for monster attacks than a wagon, but cannot move.
+They are linked to related culture skills of an outpost which can slightly increase the value of their items.
+These spaces are often rented for a time.

 Retail Store